Skip to Content

 How to get there: You can reach Sheringham in 3 hours from Liverpool Street by train, changing at Norwich.

 Where to stay: Dales is a gorgeous English country house hotel set on 4 acres of National Trust parkland.
-Prices start at £179 a night but check rates and availability as soon as you can.
+Prices start at £179 a night but check rates and availability.

 Margate